 Most anti-fungal pet antibiotics are designed to destroy the fungi's cell walls, allowing the parasite to die and the surrounding tissue to rejuvenate.

 Common anti-fungal antibiotics for pets include:

 - Ketoconazole (Nizoral) - internal and external fungal infections, Cushing's disease

 - Fluconazole (Diflucan) - skin, yeast, and ringworm infections

 - Amphotericin B (Fungizone) - histoplasmosis and blastomycosis infections

 Protozoa are micro-organisms that feast on nutrients provided in your pet's body by either totally engulfing the food produced by the animal's digestive system, or sweeping it into their "mouth pores."
 Covered in hair-like structures called "cilia," protozoa constantly move around your pet's cellular structures to gain as many nutrients as possible in order to reproduce.
 These tiny parasites are accountable for major gastrointestinal tract disorders like Coccidiosis and Giardiasis, and the blood disease Haemobartonellosis, which can prove fatal.

 Some anti-protozoal pet antibiotics work to kill the microorganisms in your pet's body by damaging its DNA, and by inhibiting cell growth and reproduction so that the infection resolves as the protozoa die off.
 Other pet medications kill the protozoa outright.

-Two common pet antibiotics used to combat protozoal infection include:
+Three common pet antibiotics used to combat protozoal infection include: